 The number of foreign workers in Poland is growing, as I mentioned before in my article on networking with HR professionals.
-Meeting formal requirements is just one of the aspects they must face.
-Another issue is mastering Polish.
-For many foreigners, Polish is one of the more difficult languages.
-Still, speaking Polish gives them a sense of independence and competence.
+Meeting formal requirements is just one of the issues they must face; another is mastering Polish.
+For many foreigners, Polish is one of the more difficult languages; yet, being able to speak Polish gives them a sense of independence and competence.

-What seems the biggest challenge?
-How can the employer help to overcome linguistic barriers?
+What seem to be the biggest challenges?
+How can employers help to overcome the linguistic barriersstic barriers?
 I discussed these concerns with an experienced Polish teacher, Klaudia Głowacka.

 What are the biggest challenges?